-The Electronic/MIDI Music Production Associate in Applied Arts and Sciences degree is designed to provide students with a broad base of knowledge in electronic music technology including MIDI music production, sequencing, synthesis and sampling.
+Jeff Kashiwa 206-533-6770 jkashiwa@shoreline.edu Rm 807 Doug Reid 206-546-4759 dreid@shoreline.edu Rm 812 Program Information: Length of Program: 90 Credits Completion Award: A.A.A.S.
+Degree Enrollment: Fall, Winter, Spring Approximate Quarterly Costs: \$25-\$85 (in addition to tuition, books and parking) Website: http://shoreline.edu/programs/music-technology/ Electronic Music Production, AAAS Planning Guide Program Description: The Electronic Music Production Associate in Applied Arts and Sciences degree is designed to provide students with a practical knowledge in electronic of the borader aspects of electronic music production and digital audio, aimed at creating computer-based music and audio for a wide variety of applications.
 Shoreline Community College works closely with local advisory committees and industry professionals to ensure students receive the knowledge and skills currently in demand by employers in the field.
-Students interested in pursuing a four-year baccalaureate degree in Music should follow the Music AA-DTA transfer degree planning guide.
+Students interested in pursuing a four-year baccalaureate degree in Music should follow the Music Pre-Major, AA-DTA Planning Guide.
 Some schools accept credits from this program toward a more advanced degree.
-AAAS Degree (120 Credits) Note: Every effort has been made to ensure the accuracy of the information in this publication.
+AAAS Degree (91 Credits) Note: Every effort has been made to ensure the accuracy of the information in this publication.
 However, the information is subject to change without notice and final career decisions are the responsibility of the student.
+GPA of 2.0 or better for the entire program required.
 Program Prerequisites: